-Be Careful When Exercising in Hot Weather
+Be Careful When You Exercise in the Heat!

 Heat stroke occurs when the body temperature increases too much, causing stress on the body that may harm tissue.
 The rise in temperature occurs when the heat produced during exercise exceeds the heat that leaves the body.
 Watch for dizziness, headache, nausea, confusion, body temperature above or below normal, muscle cramps and/or you stop sweating.